Théo Pourchaire: 2022: Vice-Champion

 Pourchaire qualified fourth in Silverstone, setting the same lap time as Drugovich, but he set his lap time first.
 Pourchaire finished fourth in the sprint, managing his tyres well to overtake his rivals.
 In the feature race, Pourchaire made an electric start, jumping to second after passing Drugovich and Vesti.
 He pressured race leader Logan Sargeant throughout the race.
 However, Pourchaire was unable to find a way past and ended second.
 Pourchaire qualified ninth at the Red Bull Ring, thanks to rivals having their lap times deleted.
 He finished second in the sprint race, unable to find a way past Marcus Armstrong.
 He was unexpectedly summoned to the stewards for exceeding track limits, but ultimately kept his podium.
 In the feature race, Pourchaire started on wet tyres on a damp, drying track.
 It would turn out to be the wrong decision, and pitted for dry tyres.
-Pourchaire would be stuck behind Drugovich for the rest of the race and finished 13th with penalties applied.
+Pourchaire would be stuck behind Drugovich for the rest of the race and finished thirteenth with penalties applied.
 With Sargeant winning the last two feature races, Pourchaire falls to third in the championship.

 At his home round in France, Pourchaire qualified fifth.
 In the sprint race, he passed Drugovich at the start and settled into fourth.
-On lap 19 of 21, Pourchaire made a pass on Armstrong to finish third.
+With three laps to go, Pourchaire made a pass on Armstrong to finish third.
 He dedicated the podium to fellow Frenchman Anthoine Hubert, who was killed during a crash in the 2019 Spa-Francorchamps Formula 2 round.
-However, following the race, Pourchaire received a 5-second time penalty for pushing Armstrong off the track while overtaking him, which saw Pourchaire demoted to seventh.
+However, following the race, Pourchaire received a five-second time penalty for pushing Armstrong off the track while overtaking him, which saw Pourchaire demoted to seventh.
 During the feature race, Pourchaire pitted earlier than his rivals in front, which saw him move up to second, behind Ayumu Iwasa.
 He survived a late scare from Doohan, the Australian who spun while trying to pass him.
 Pourchaire ultimately finished second, eight seconds behind Iwasa.
 His result allows Pourchaire to move back into second place in the championship, trailing championship leader Drugovich by 39 points.
 In Hungary, Pourchaire qualified fourth, a place below Drugovich.
-On the first lap of the sprint race, Pourchaire dropped to 15th after avoiding a spinning Dennis Hauger.
+On the first lap of the sprint race, Pourchaire dropped to fifteenth after avoiding a spinning Dennis Hauger.
 He made great moves but finished ninth, scoring no points.
 During the feature race, Pourchaire moved into second place at the start and took net first place by passing Armstrong in the pits.
 He eventually took his third win of the year and his first since Imola.
 Following the race, Pourchaire described second-placed finisher Enzo Fittipaldi as "faster than me".
 As Drugovich finished only ninth, Pourchaire slashed his championship lead to 21 points heading into the summer break, reigniting the title fight.